digital-work-lab/handbook/index.md

 # The handbook

 The goal of the internal handbook is to document our processes related to research, teaching, and administration.

+## Contributing

 We invite everyone to use it as a resource and to contribute to it using the [issues](https://github.com/digital-work-lab/handbook/issues) and [pull requests](https://github.com/digital-work-lab/handbook/pulls).
+Instructions and guidelines are available in [10.10 Handbook](lab_basics/10_processes/10.10.handbook.html).

 ## Recent changes